pmigxl/OG-SEED-SKWAD/README.md

 MiniProject: Contains Arduino and Pi code which rotates a motor based on vision inputs

-Misc: Contains iterations of code from MiniProject  |  *not* final working code
+Misc: Contains various iterations of code from MiniProject